DeclanChidlow/vale.rocks/input/posts/documents/lorem-ipsum.md

 There is a note after this [^1].

 Here is a lot of them, to see if they break... [^2] [^3] [^4] [^5] [^6] [^7] [^8].

+## Definitions

+Frood
+: Someone who is really amazingly together.

+Defenestration
+: The act of throwing someone or some thing out of a window.

+Schlock
+: Something that is low-quality, junky, or tacky.

 ## Figures